 A first step toward this could be something simple, like providing a monthly allowance for education and development.
 Modern educational tools like Lynda and Udemy make this simple and cost effective.

 Don't make the mistake of thinking that investing in your team's education is simply grooming them for their next position at another company.
 By supporting their professional development, you're showing the team how much you value their current skills, and the things they bring to the table.
 Your investment also shows your interest in seeing them grow with you over the long term.

-5. Great (or at least functional) Equipment
+5. Furnish great (or at least functional) equipment

 It's hard to say you appreciate your team if they're using outdated, barely functional equipment, and sitting in beat up furniture built by the lowest common denominator.

 You don't have to spring for the most expensive tools, but it's important to ask your employees if there's anything you can provide that would make their job easier.
 It could be a more ergonomic tool, a new web service, or anything, really.
 The important thing is to keep an open line of communication about the needs of your team.

 It takes just a few minutes of your time, and is an incredibly powerful way to help employees feel appreciated.
 There are a lot of great tools and techniques out there to help make this happen on a mass scale, but it's important to remember to personally thank your teammates for the work they do.